-An Interview Board will comprise of members from the Office of the Director of Public Prosecutions and external member(s).
+An Interview Board will comprise of members from the ODPP and external member(s).
 The Interview Board may question candidates about their knowledge and experience relevant to any of the competencies or essential or desirable requirements and about any information provided in their application.

-Interviews for this competition will be conducted in person will last 40 minutes approximately.
-Candidates should make themselves available on the date(s) specified by the Office of the Director of Public Prosecutions.
+Interviews for this competition will be conducted in person will last 45 minutes approximately.
+Candidates should make themselves available on the date(s) specified by the ODPP.

 Reasonable accommodation will be made at all stages of the selection process for people with disabilities.
-Please email our recruitment team via Recruitment@dppireland.ie and a member of the team will be happy to assist you.
+Please email our recruitment team via Recruitment@dppireland.ie and a member of the team will assist you.